mediamonks/drupal-controller-annotations/README.md

 - **PHP >= 7.1**
 - **Drupal >= 8.6**

-Older versions of Drupal will work however those versions are no longer supported.

 ## Security

 If you discover any security related issues, please email devmonk@mediamonks.com instead of using the issue tracker.